unphased/ply/README.md

 > (tr. v.) to use or wield diligently

-A cross-browser input abstraction layer and event framework implemented in JavaScript. ply implements a comprehensive set of responsive and accurate multitouch gestures using the standard JavaScript event paradigm.
+A cross-browser input abstraction layer and event framework for modern HTML5 implemented in JavaScript. ply implements a comprehensive set of responsive and accurate multitouch gestures using the standard JavaScript event paradigm.
 On top of this, ply implements intuitive auto-transform functionality by simply checking class attributes.
-Collision-detection logic is outside of the scope of this library, but primitive tools (which provide smooth CSS3 transitions) for accomplishing common manipulation tasks are provided.
+Collision-detection logic is outside of the scope of this library, but primitive tools (which provide smooth CSS3 transitions) for accomplishing common manipulation tasks are provided. ply makes use of requestAnimationFrame and performs operations only when input events trigger them.

 ## Dependencies